mdriscollic/docs/content/en/docs/Access/Requests/requests.md

 You can configure the information that appears on the pick slips in the [Settings app](../../../settings/settings_circulation/settings_circulation/#configuring-a-staff-slip).

-To print search slips, in the Requests pane, select Actions > Print search slips for [your service point].
+To print the search slips report, in the Requests pane, select Actions > Print search slips for [your service point].
 A print dialog appears.

+### Generating a hold requests CSV export
+The CSV export report can be used as a hold requests report.
+The CSV export report includes, and can be sorted by, effective call number.

+To create a hold requests CSV report, follow these steps:

+1. In the Search & filter pane, select **Request type > Holds** and **Request status > Open - Not yet filled** to filter the items down to open hold requests.
+2. Optional: Filter by **Retrieval service point** to see only items whose effective locations are associated with the selected Retrieval service point.
+3. In the Requests pane, select **Actions > Export search results to CSV.**
+4. Open the file in a spreadsheet application.

 ## Adding a tag to a request